 Who should get a blowout?

-I would recommend heatless blowouts for those who are currently transitioning to natural hair as you just don’t want to risk getting more heat damage.
-For those who do go ahead with the blow-out technique, keep the style for a week and then cleanse and deep condition on wash day.
+I would recommend heatless blowouts for those currently transitioning to natural hair, as you don’t want to risk more heat damage.
+For those who go ahead with the blow-out technique, keep the style for a week and then cleanse and deep condition on wash day.
+To do a blow out the right way, make sure you are using the right tools!

 Do-it-yourself